Mita Petrović

-Dimitrije "Mita" Petrović (Pančevo, Austro-Hungary, 24 October 1848 — Budapest, Austria-Hungary, 17 December 1891) was a Serbian scientist in agrochemistry, naturalist, ethnologist and pedagogue, professor of natural sciences at the Serbian Teachers' College in Sombor.
+Dimitrije "Mita" Petrović (Pančevo, Austrian Empire, 24 October 1848 — Budapest, Austria-Hungary, 17 December 1891) was an ethnically Serbian scientist from Austria-Hungary.
+He worked in the field of agrochemistry.
+He was also a naturalist, ethnologist and pedagogue, professor of natural sciences at the Serbian Teachers' College in Sombor.
 He was a corresponding member of the Serbian Academic Society since 1883, and a corresponding member of the Serbian Royal Academy (Academy of Natural Sciences) since 1888.